-If you did not have more than $300,000 in more than 100 transactions in the immediately preceding four quarters, and you have no other connections with New York that satisfy the definition of a sales tax vendor, then you can file a final return and stop collecting New York State sales tax.
+If you did not have more than $300,000 in gross receipts from sales in New York and more than 100 sales transactions into New York in the immediately preceding four quarters, and you have no other connections with New York that satisfy the definition of a sales tax vendor, then you can file a final return and stop collecting New York State sales tax.
 You may prefer to remain registered in case you meet the thresholds in the future, but if you remain registered for sales tax, you must file sales and use tax returns for each reporting period, even if your business made no sales or did not make enough taxable sales to require you to collect sales tax for New York.

 How do I register as a New York State sales tax vendor?